NishanthSingaraju/gitlink/README.md

   source: env
   drain: mount

-The access and secret key are actually just the strings themselves not a proxy for the values.
-You need to add your secret for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in your environment variables.
-Specify needed secrets for given backend.
+The access and secret key are just the strings themselves, not a proxy for the values.
+You must add your secret for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in your environment variables.
+Then, specify the needed secrets for the given backend.

 3) In the vars section, replace the bucket_name value with the name of the S3 bucket you want to use for storing Git LFS objects.
-If you're using GCP, replace AWSStorageHandler with GCPStorageHandler.
+For example, if you are using GCP, replace AWSStorageHandler with GCPStorageHandler.

 # Using GitLink Locally

 Once you've cloned the GitLink repository and created a config.yaml file, you can use GitLink locally on your machine.

-1) Navigate to the root directory of the GitLink repository and run poetry shell to activate the project's virtual environment.
+1) Navigate to the root directory of the GitLink repository and run the poetry shell command to activate the project's virtual environment.

 2) Navigate to the config.yaml file.